-Shape Options for Bathroom Mirrors
+What are the Shape Options for Bathroom Mirrors?

 Mirrors come in various sizes, shapes, and finishes, so you can really get creative with the one you choose.
 The most traditional option is going to be oval or rectangular with a style similar to other décor.
 However, mirrors can also be custom made to fit perfectly into a space.